Negligence in Florida

 The defendant must have breached their duty by failing to act as a "reasonably prudent person" would under similar circumstances.
 A breach can be an act (misfeasance) or a failure to act (nonfeasance).
 This is a question of fact for the jury.

-In some cases, a breach can be established through negligence per se, where a defendant violates a statute designed to protect a specific class of people from a specific type of harm.
+In some cases, a breach can be established through negligence per se.
+This occurs when a defendant violates a statute designed to protect a specific class of people from a specific type of harm.
+The violation itself is considered negligence as a matter of law, conclusively establishing the breach.

 3. Causation